Del Monte Airfield

-Del Monte Field (active 1941–1942) was a heavy bomber airfield of the Far East Air Force (FEAF) of the United States Army Air Forces, located on Mindanao in the Philippines.
+Del Monte Field (active 1941–1942) was a heavy bomber airfield of the Far East Air Force (FEAF) of the United States Army Air Forces, located in Mindanao in the Philippines.
 The airfield was located in a meadow of a Del Monte Corporation pineapple plantation.

 Overview

 Del Monte Airfield was first selected in September 1941 as an emergency landing strip on Mindanao, capable of landing four-engine B-17 Flying Fortress heavy bombers during the May to October wet season.
 It was built on a natural meadow on the Del Monte Pineapple Corporation plantation along the Sayre Highway, in the municipality of Maluko (now Manolo Fortich) of Bukidnon Province in northern Mindanao.
 The población of the rural municipality was nearby.
-The airfield was established as part of the build-up of United States military forces in the Philippines due to the rising tensions with the Japanese Empire.
+The airfield was established as part of the build-up of United States military forces in the Philippines due to the rising tensions with the Empire of Japan.